axellancieri/axellancieri.github.io/README.md

 clear up on goals like what was already given to us done and what was the obstacle ahead

-fix project name on index scroll + transition out to another page positioning

---not something to do rn
+* not something to do rn

 - on clicking a link that'll take u out of the site get there like a small popup stating 'View Link'